Overview: Types of Evidence Needed to Win a Texas Dram Shop Case

 - What is a licensed provider?
 This is someone that sells, serves, or provides alcohol.
 This includes places like bars, restaurants, catering companies, sports venues, etc., or any company licensed by the TABC to sell alcohol.
-Unlicensed providers are held to the same standards if they sell alcohol, but someone who simply serves alcohol without a license and doesn’t charge money for the alcohol is NOT a provider, and is therefore would not be subject to liability under Texas dram shop law.
-This would not include house parties, alcohol being provided at work at no charge to employees, and the like.
+Unlicensed providers are held to the same standards if they sell alcohol, but someone who simply serves alcohol without a license and doesn't charge money for the alcohol is NOT a licensed provider, and therefore would not be subject to liability under Texas dram shop law.
+Such non-liable provision would include house parties, alcohol being provided at work at no charge to employees, and the like.

 - What is an adult recipient?
 According to the Texas Dram Shop Act, an adult recipient is anyone over the age of 18.
 Even though the legal drinking age is 21, anyone 18 and younger is considered a minor when it comes to dram shop law.
-Now, to be clear, if a bar serves a minor who goes on to hurt themselves or others, you most certainly have a dram shop case on your hands, it’s just handled differently than the vast majority of dram shop cases which involve adult drinkers.
+Now, to be clear, if a bar serves a minor who goes on to hurt themselves or others, you most certainly have a dram shop case on your hands, it's just handled differently than the vast majority of dram shop cases which involve adult drinkers.

 - What is proximate cause?
-It’s also necessary to prove that the over-service of alcohol was the main cause (proximate cause) of the accident.
+It's also necessary to prove that the over-service of alcohol was the primary cause (proximate cause) of the accident.
 This means it has to be the event but for which the damages alleged would not have occurred.
-For example, if an intoxicated person is driving a car, their tire blows out and they hit anther car, there would not be a case against the bar because the proximate cause of the injuries was the tire blowout, not the drunk driver’s intoxication.
+For example, if an intoxicated person is driving a car, their tire blows out and they hit anther car, there would not be a case against the bar because the proximate cause of the injuries was the tire blowout, not the drunk driver's intoxication.

 - What is an obviously intoxicated person?
-In order to prove all the elements of a dram shop case, it must be proven that the bar served additional alcohol to someone who was obviously intoxicated or to someone for which it should have been obvious that they were intoxicated.
+In order to prove all the elements of a dram shop case, you must prove that the bar served additional alcohol to someone who was obviously intoxicated or to someone whose intoxication should have been obvious to a licensed and trained provider.

 What makes this element of the case so challenging to prove?
 It requires showing what the bartender or server knew at the time of the alcohol service.
-While some lawyers have deemed this “an impossible standard,” our lawyers know how to accomplish this task, and we’ve done so successfully in hundreds of cases.
+While some lawyers have deemed this "an impossible standard," our lawyers know how to accomplish this task, and we've done so successfully in hundreds of cases.

 The types of evidence you need to prove "obvious intoxication."

-As stated, the crux of a Texas dram shop case is that yo must prove that the alcohol provider served alcohol to someone they knew (or should have known) was dangerously drunk.
-Here is the we seek out to prove this:
+As stated, the crux of a Texas dram shop case is proving that the alcohol provider served alcohol to someone they knew (or should have known) was obviously intoxicated.
+Here are the types of evidence we obtain to help us do so:

-- Direct evidence of obvious intoxication: The best evidence is reliable testimony and video evidence of the patron being thoroughly drunk.
+- Direct evidence of obvious intoxication: The best evidence is reliable testimony from witnesses and video evidence of the patron being thoroughly drunk.

 - Circumstantial evidence of obvious intoxication: By culling different types of testimony, documents, and medical evidence, we can "rewind the clock" and piece together an argument that the patron was intoxicated and still served.
 This is an inference-based type of evidence, but it is still very valuable.
 In fact, it's how most cases are won.

-- The amount of alcohol consumed: Evidence like bar receipts or or bar records can show that, given the amount of alcohol consumed, there was no way the patron was sober after his or her last drink.
+- The amount of alcohol consumed: Evidence like bar receipts or records can show that, given the amount of alcohol consumed, there was no way the patron was sober when they consumed their last drink.

 - The TABC blood-alcohol chart: The Texas Alcoholic Beverage Commission has published a chart that enables rough estimates of how much alcohol it takes to get a patron drunk.
-This chart has is not only useful for illustrating to juries how intoxicated a person was at the time of the accident, it is something that every TABC certified server has seen during their alcohol-service training.
-It is useful for demonstrating that the bar staff should have known that a patron was drunk, based upon the number of drinks they had consumed.
+This chart is not only useful for illustrating to juries how intoxicated a person was at the time of the accident; it is also something that every TABC certified server has seen during their alcohol-service training.
+That means it can establish conclusively that the bar staff should have known that a patron was drunk, based upon the number of drinks they had consumed.

-- The drinks’ serving size: When bars and restaurants serve unusually large or potent drinks, that can lead to serious and rapid intoxication, making it a dubious practice from a liquor liability perspective.
+- The drinks' serving size: When bars and restaurants serve unusually large or potent drinks, that can lead to serious and rapid intoxication, making it a dubious practice from a liquor liability perspective.
 BAC charts used to estimate intoxication are based upon standard serving sizes.
-When bars choose to use different sizes it makes keeping track of intoxication more difficult for the patron and for the service staff.
+When bars choose to use different sizes, it makes keeping track of intoxication more difficult, for both the patron and for the service staff.

 - Eyewitness testimony: Getting information from people who saw the drinker, how he behaved, what happened, etc., can be invaluable.

-- Police officer testimony: The police, generally seen as objective witnesses, can explain what they saw after the accident, such as how the driver was evidently drunk.
+- Police officer testimony: The police, generally viewed as objective witnesses, can explain what they saw after the accident to a jury, such as how the driver was evidently drunk.

-- Expert witness testimony: Those with special knowledge about the sciences involved in dram shop accident can help the jury understand the sometimes confusing field of forensic science.
+- Expert witness testimony: Those with special knowledge about the science involved in dram shop claims can help the jury understand the sometimes confusing field of forensic science.
 Typically medical experts are very useful for communicating to juries in plain English the effects of a certain number of drinks.
-Generally, they show that based upon the number of drinks served, it would be impossible for a reasonable person to conclude that they were not serving an obviously intoxicated person.
+Generally, they show that based upon the number of drinks served, it would be impossible for a reasonable person not to conclude that they were serving an obviously intoxicated person.

-- Toxicologists: Experts in the science of intoxication, these individuals help courts learn how impaired the driver was when he was last served.
+- Toxicologists: Experts in the science of intoxication, these individuals help juries understand how impaired the driver was when he was last served.

 - Safe alcohol sales experts: These consultants know TABC rules and regulations and can show the jury what the bar did wrong.
-These witnesses are particularly effect because they can show what servers were supposed to know when they were certified by the TABC and where they failed to employ their training.
+These witnesses are particularly effective because they can show what servers were should have known as a condition of being certified by the TABC to serve alcohol, and where they failed to employ their training.

 - Sharing evidence with law enforcement: When we get evidence that may be useful for a criminal prosecution for the person who hurt you, we of course turn it over to the proper authorities.